Climate change: causes and consequences

 - Think about how the food you eat is produced.
 Try the vegan and vegetarian options and buy ecolabelled products.

-- Favour holidays close to home which you don’t need to fly to.
+- Favour holiday destinations that are closer to home, in which you don’t need to take a flight.

 - Avoid single-use materials and reuse as much as possible instead.

 - If you can’t reuse, then recycle your waste.